Polyglot programming

 Polyglot JVM

 Java has long been known simply as a programming language.
-Today, when thinking in Java we refer also a robust and mature development platform.
+But today, when thinking of Java we also refer to a robust and mature development platform.
 Currently, the Java Virtual Machine (JVM) supports over 200 different programming languages.

 March 27, 2012 | @ArturoHerrero